Princess047/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -script 2 for printing groups the user is part of -script 3 for changing file owner
--script 4 to create an empty file called 'hello'
+-script 4 to create an empty file called 'hello' -script 5 adds execute permission to the owner of the file 'hello'